Why Diet Controversies Are Misleading (And What Actually Works for Lasting Weight Loss)

 • “Doctors HATE this!”

-Most of these claims have zero credible research behind them.
-They’re manufactured specifically to trigger one of the most powerful responses in the human brain:
+Most of these claims have NO credible research to support them.
+They’re explicitly manufactured to trigger one of the most powerful responses in the human brain: Fear.

 Because fear = clicks